payne/kubernetes-hands-on-workshop/N3PAY.md

 1. https://www.reddit.com/r/kubernetes/comments/83krnb/exercises_to_learn_kubernetes/
 1. https://learnkube.com/ is likely not free.
 1. https://www.youtube.com/@cncf is important
+1. I hope https://github.com/eficode-academy/kubernetes-katas is good because there are not enough concrete examples in the second half of this class.

 ## Serivce
 1. Job is to round robin to all of the pods it is assigned to